zslrmhb/ROS_Tutorial/ROS_Tutorial/Lesson_4_Nodes_and_Topics.md

 # rostopic pub   [topic-name][message-type][args]
 ```

 >**If your turtle stopped, it is normal!
-We need a to continue publish the commands to get a continuous movement, and the "-r" argument will do it for us at a rate of 1 Hz!**
+We need a to continue publish the commands to get a continuous movement, and the "-r" argument will do it for us at a rate of 1 Hz!
+Want faster publishing rate?
+Increase the number that follows the "-r" argument**
 >>**Remember to check out the rqt_graph and see what new nodes are added!**
 ```bash
 $ rostopic pub /turtle1/cmd_vel geometry_msgs/Twist -r 1 -- '[2.0, 0.0, 0.0]' '[0.0, 0.0, -1.8]'